-If OCSP services are provided, the CA shall disclose the OCSP service version number and standards used for the extension fields.
+If OCSP services are provided by the CA, the CA shall disclose the OCSP service version number and standards used for the extension fields.

 7.3.1 Version Numbers

 CA OCSP services shall comply with IETF PKIX Working Group RFC 5019 / RFC 6960 standards and guidelines.